 Biological cells utilize far-from-equilibrium assembly processes driven by chemical reactions to facilitate cell division and transport of nutrients.
 Discovery of synthetic systems that behavior similarly is of current interest due to their ability to autonomously change their physical properties (e.g. mechanical and optical properties) and perform functions like sensing and catalysis in response to addition of a chemical fuel.
 These systems are broadly referred to as dissipative assembly systems, indicating that energy is added to the system to induce assembly and then energy is dissipated to return the system to its initial state.
 The overall goal of the project is to establish the mechanisms for how chemical reactions drive the assembly of nanoparticle and nanoscale objects.
 Specifically, we are working to (1) develop design rules for dissipative assembly of colloidal systems based on quantitative colloid stability models, (2) directly visualize dissipative assembly of nanoparticles using LP-TEM, and (3) design new dissipative assembly strategies that enable multiresponsive nanomaterials.
 This work is currently supported by the Army Research Office (Contract #W911NF2010169).

 (Left) Free energy diagram showing the out-of-equilibrium nature of dissipative assemblies formed by addition of chemical fuels.
-(Right) Colloidal stability based model of dissipative assembly.
+(Right) AICHE 2020 presentation on dissipative assembly of colloids.

 Single particle characterization of organic aerosols